 For all overseas tours (also for all cruises within the UK) participants must be in possession of a valid passport.
 Ensure that your passport is valid for a minimum of 6 months after the end of your holiday.

-Wherever you are travelling, be sure to check the latest Entry Requirement details within the Travel Advice pages on the UK's Foreign and Commonwealth Office website.
+Wherever you are travelling, be sure to check the latest Entry Requirement details within the Travel Advice pages on the UK's Foreign, Commonwealth and Development Office website.
 Alternatively, contact the appropriate embassy or consulate.

-Some destinations we visit require visas - you will find outline details in our Tour Info Pack for your chosen tour.
+Some destinations we visit require visas and you will find outline details in our Tour Info Pack for your chosen tour.

 Should a visa be required, for UK passport holders, our office will send you the necessary application forms and instructions how to complete them (usually about 8 weeks prior to departure).
 We regret that we are unable to apply or obtain visas for you.